Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 ## Introduction
 ### Motivation and hypotheses
-The motivation for this project is straightforward: since TED talk was one of the main sources I used to learn English, I became curious when I saw a project in Kaggle.com, titled [*What Makes a Popular TED Talk?*](https://www.kaggle.com/code/holfyuen/what-makes-a-popular-ted-talk) I realized that, without solid ground, I assumed that it is the lexical contents that attracts people, and that it is the main source which the speech gains popularity from.
+The motivation for this project is straightforward: since TED talk was one of the main sources I used to learn English, I became curious when I saw a project in Kaggle.com, titled [*What Makes a Popular TED Talk?*](https://www.kaggle.com/code/holfyuen/what-makes-a-popular-ted-talk) I realized that, without solid ground, I assumed that it is the lexical contents that attract people, and that it is the main source which the speech gains popularity from.
 Therefore, taking this project as an opportunity to check if my hasty assumption is valid, I intend to discover ***whether it is possible to predict a talks popularity solely based on the lexical contents of it***.
 As the project proceeds, it also seemed interesting to check the correlation between specific ratings and a couple of textual features, hence two sub-hypotheses are added as below:

 * There is a positive correlation between the rating `obnoxious` and the mean of [k-band](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/final_report.md#what-is-k-band)

 * There is a positive correlation between the rating  `longwinded` and the mean length of sentence in the transcript

 #### What is **K-band**?
 K-band is one of the ways to measure the vocabulary level of a written language.
 Since common and everyday words are used more frequently than technical and sophisticated words, it is designed to measure the level of a word by its frequency.
-The k-band in this project is built on the unigram file (`enable1.txt`) collected by Google, the 1/3 million most frequent words on the platform.
-The unigram file can be found [in this website](https://norvig.com/ngrams/)
+The K-band in this project is built on the unigram file (`enable1.txt`) collected by Google, the 1/3 million most frequent words on the platform.
+The unigram file can be found [on this website](https://norvig.com/ngrams/)

-### About the data
+### About data
-For this project, I used two datasets from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/ted-talks), which are [`ted_main.csv`](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/data_sample/ted_main_sample.csv), [`transcript.csv`](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/data_sample/transcript_sample.csv). `ted_main.csv` file contains the general information of each talk, such as the title, the number of comments, the ratings they recieved, the url, and so on. `transcript.csv` file contains only two columns, which are the url, and the transcript.
-For my project, I simply merged two datasets by `url` column, and started data cleaning process from here.
-In the merged file,  there are 2544 talks, with 2.3 millions of tokens in total.
+For this project, I used two datasets from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/ted-talks), which are [`ted_main.csv`](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/data_sample/ted_main_sample.csv), [`transcript.csv`](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/data_sample/transcript_sample.csv). `ted_main.csv` file contains the general information of each talk, such as the title, the number of comments, the ratings they received, the url, etc. `transcript.csv` file contains only two columns, which are the url, and the transcript.
+For my project, I simply merged two datasets by `url` column, and started the data cleaning process from here.
+In the merged file,  there are 2544 talks, with 2.3 million tokens in total.

 #### License
-Both datasets are under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/LICENSE.md#creative-commons-attribution-noncommercial-noderivatives-40-international-public-license).
+Both datasets are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/LICENSE.md#creative-commons-attribution-noncommercial-noderivatives-40-international-public-license).

 ## Main Hypothesis: it is possible to predict the popularity of a talk based on its transcript